surprisehighway/craft-avataxtaxadjuster/README.md

 After completing the installation and configuration, AvaTax will calculate and apply sales tax to all orders with a valid shipping address.

+## Tax Codes

+The default [Avalara Tax Code](https://taxcode.avatax.avalara.com/) is set to P0000000 - Tangible person property (TPP).
+You can set a specific Tax Code for each product by adding a custom field to your Products.

+1. Add a new field with a handle of `avataxTaxCode`.
+2. Visit `Commerce > Settings > Product Types` and click the name of your Product Type.
+2. Click the *Product Fields* tab.
+3. Add the new `avataxTaxCode` field and save.

+In your product entries you can now enter any text to send along as the Avatax Tax Code.
+Hint: You can set up this field to be plain text, a dropdown with pre-configured values for your use case.

 ## Refunds

 Craft Commerce only supports refunds for completed transactions if the [payment gateway](https://craftcommerce.com/support/which-payment-gateways-do-you-support) supports refunds.
 If refunds are supported for an order Craft displays a "Refund" button in the order’s Transaction history.
 Triggering a refund in this way will void the corresponding AvaTax transaction.